violetSaathoff/Hashiwokakero/README.md

         ‖           ‖           ||           ‖           ‖           ||           ‖           ‖
         2           2           ||           2           2           ||           2           2

-The left panel is the gate without an input selected with forced bridges solved, the middle panel is the gate solved when the input is false (both outputs are false), and the right panel is the gate solved when the input is true (both outputs are true).

 The ability to split wires can also be used to create a non-trivial buffer, which can be used to protect circuits from propagating indeterminate logic:

         2     2           ||           2     2           ||           2     2